RakhithJK/wazuh-wazuh-qa-wiki/Deployer-pipeline.md

 ```

-If it is an `EC2` OR `ecs` Linux instance, to access the machine it need the following command:
+If it is an `EC2` OR `ecs` Linux instance, to access the machine it needs the following command:

 ```